simplistix/mailinglogger/readme.txt

          was ever sent after midnight on the day when the flood protection was triggered.

-       - Correct X-Mailer header which was set with a training newline which broke any further headers that were set.
+       - Correct X-Mailer header which was set with a trailing newline which broke any further headers that were set.

        - A date header is now set on all emails sent.